Joint Programmes

 The 40 units of Unrestricted Electives (UE) space allows students to explore greater breadth or depth in any subject and at any level.

-If you wish to go deeper within your chosen engineering discipline, you may opt to read a specialisationIf you prefer instead to broaden your knowledge and skills in a complementary or contrasting area, consider taking a minor or second major.
+If you wish to go deeper within Computer Engineering, you may apply and enrol yourself in a specialisationIf you prefer instead to broaden your knowledge and skills in a complementary or contrasting area, consider taking a minor or second major.

 Carve your career path with endless possibilities.
 Check out our Alumni video series here as they share about NUS Engineering journey.